UCSF-DSCOLAB/BMS-225A/README.md

 - Principles of reproducible research
 - Intro to version control
-- Data exploration
+- Data exploration and resources
-- Getting started with different data types

 ## Reproducible Research